elicorrales/learn-rust-modules-crates/README.md

-# Brief Intro to Rust Modules, Crates, Pallets
+# Brief Intro to Rust Libraries, Modules, Crates

 ## Prep For Learning
 We created this very project by typing ```cargo init --bin --vcs none``` at the command-line, while within the ```learn-rust-modules-crates-pallets``` directory.